GWilloughby99/ms-investigation/README.md

 <html lang="en">
   <h1> MS investigation </h1>
   <p class="intro">
-    This repo contains all the relevant files and documents that went into my investigation into the challenges people with Multiple Sclerosis faced because of the pandemic.
+    This repo contains all the relevant files and documents that went into my investigation into the challenges people with Multiple Sclerosis faced during the pandemic.
   </p>

 <h3> Get the data </h3>